NohaAlMetwally/doctors-app-tf/README.md

 ## 📝 Notes

-* Make sure your IP is allowed in the Bastion security group.
 * ECS tasks run in private subnets and do **not** have public IPs.
 * RDS is fully private and only reachable through the Bastion.